redcaptian1917/Archon-System-v1.0/README.md

-Archon: The Autonomous FOSS Agent CorporationArchon is a self-hosted, autonomous, multi-agent "corporation" designed for maximum privacy, security, and scalability.
+Archon: The Autonomous FOSS Agent Corporation
+Archon is a self-hosted, autonomous, multi-agent "corporation" designed for maximum privacy, security, and scalability.
 It is a "generalist" coordinator (the ```archon_ceo```) that manages a "federation" of specialist crews, enabling it to perform complex, parallel tasks across all digital and physical domains.

 This is not a tool; it is an autonomous workforce.